 Beware of paint buildup

-After scraping, sand the door to smooth the scraped edges.
+After scraping, sand the wooden door to smooth the scraped edges.
 Use power sanders sparingly—high-speed sanding can melt paint, making it even more difficult to smooth out.

 Use sandpaper rather than a scraper on metal doors.
 Chemically strip fiberglass doors if they have flaking paint—you’ll quickly ruin a fiberglass door (smooth or wood grain) if you scrape or sand it.